ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 1. Generate a Sig_structure using the steps described earlier.

-2. Create the value ToBeSigned by encoding the Sig_structure to a byte string, using the encoding described in Section X.
+2. Create the value ToBeSigned by encoding the Sig_structure to a byte string, , using the encoding described in {{deterministic-cbor}}.

 3. Call the signature verification algorithm passing in K (the key to verify with), alg (the algorithm used sign with), ToBeSigned (the value to sign), and sign (the signature to be verified).

-## COSE_Sign1 countersigning leaf component
+# COSE_Sign1 countersigning leaf component

 Type value: 1